jacek-marchwicki/ConsoleSettings/README.md

 # Describe

-filles will be replaced
+files will be replaced
  * .bashrc
  * .git-completion.bash
  * .sqliterc
  * .vimrc
+ * .screenrc

 files will be appended
  * .gitconfig
- * .profile if you are Mac user
+ * .profile - if you are Mac user